 Transforming Hornsby Quarry into a Centennial Park-style parkland

-TTW together with Environmental Partnership have been engaged by Hornsby Shire Council to assist in the delivery of what will become a significant recreational and sports precinct for both the local and greater Sydney community.
+TTW and Environmental Partnership have been engaged by Hornsby Shire Council to assist in the delivery of what will become a significant recreational and sports precinct for both the local and greater Sydney community.

 Covering 34 hectares of land, the Centennial Park of the north will house multi-use sporting fields adapted for various organised sports and provide multiple amenities, grandstands and maintenance sheds.
-The scope of works also includes new access roads and car parking including a new link between Quarter Sessions Road and Sefton Road, play facilities for active and passive recreation, including mountain bike, and walking trails.
+The work scope also includes new access roads and car parking, including a new link between Quarter Sessions Road and Sefton Road, play facilities for active and passive recreation, including mountain bike and walking trails.

-Featuring many sustainability initiatives, there will be opportunities for water sensitive urban design and revegetation of the existing surrounding bushland.
-The park will be built on a post landfill site which will address a range of challenges, including its landfill history and context within an Endangered Ecological Community (EEC).
+Featuring many sustainability initiatives, this project will also have opportunities for water sensitive urban design and revegetation of the existing surrounding bushland.
+The park will be built on a post landfill site, addressing a range of challenges, including its landfill history and context within an Endangered Ecological Community (EEC).